 Normally, the electrical trigger for the heart to contract is transmitted in a smooth, coordinated manner from the upper chambers to the lower.
 But in atrial fibrillation, the signal travels chaotically, causing the heart to quiver and either strain to pump or stop.

-Also called A-fib, a-fib or afib, atrial fibrillation is the most common irregular heartbeat (arrhythmia) that can cause problems.
+Also called AFib, atrial fibrillation is the most common irregular heartbeat (arrhythmia) that can cause problems.
 It can interfere with daily life, as well as lead to stroke and heart failure.
 But it is also treatable, thanks to our team’s expertise and range of options.

 Learn more about what sets our arrhythmia care apart.
 Or find out more about our EP labs and arrhythmia treatment.